zvifadzomatsenazingoni/Poverty-project/README.md

    NAME_1: Malawi district names.

-   WQ1Prop: The percentage of households per district which are ultra-poor.
+   WQ1Prop: The percentage of households per district that are ultra-poor.

-4. Ultra-poverty Empirical Bayesian Kriging raster file (Raster.tif): This is the kriged ultra-poverty estimates at the cluster level (raster map) which will be partitioned into a high resolution spatial map.
+4. Ultra-poverty Empirical Bayesian Kriging raster file (Raster.tif): This is the kriged ultra-poverty estimates which will be partitioned into a high resolution spatial map.
 The partitioned ultra-poverty estimates will be saved in WQ1_partitionedEBK.csv file.
 The output file data will be used for the Lee's statistic estimation.

-5. The geographic accessibility for secondary and tertiary health care facilities (GA SecondTert.csv): This file contains the geographic accessibility to secondary and tertiary health care facilities in Malawi and its associated univariate local indicators of spatial association (LISA) estimates.
+5. The geographic accessibility for secondary and tertiary healthcare facilities (GA SecondTert.csv): This file contains the geographic accessibility to secondary and tertiary healthcare facilities in Malawi and its associated univariate local indicators of spatial association (LISA) estimates.
 The column variable labels are:

    OBJECTID:The spatial unit simple unique identifier.

    EACODE:The spatial unit long unique identifier.

-   SecTer_in_180: Number of secondary and tertiary health care facilities accessible in 3 hours of walking.
+   SecTer_in_180: Number of secondary and tertiary healthcare facilities accessible in 3 hours of walking.

    LISA_I_secter: LISA indices.